quat1024/mods/notes/half-decent-config.md

   * otherwise we have a problem, a key without a corresponding value or section.
     * report a *warning*, drop the key on the floor, and continue to the next thing?
     * (only if it does not cause a mess, or situations where one typo causes a lot of the config file to reset)

+This has been implemented in `HalfDecentConfigParser`.
+Yay.

+# dev api

+This is separate from the Half Decent Config textual format but I'm also thinking about a nice API I can use

+Actually I went and moved this to the bottom of ["Towards a good config system"](https://notes.highlysuspect.agency/config.html) (section "Programmer API styles")